hannahchan/Scaffold.Service/README.md

 The example application is a simple CRUD application where you can create **Buckets** and put **Items** in them.
 The Buckets have a _size_ which represents the number of Items you can put in them.
 To _Create_, _Read_, _Update_ and _Delete_ Buckets or Items in the application, simply send HTTP _POST_, _GET_, _PUT_ or _DELETE_ requests to the service.

 Explore the service by going to `/swagger` in a web browser.

+## Create Your Own

+You are also invited to fork this repository to create your own template.
+Organizations may want to do this to pre-configure the template to work in their environments and incorporate their own sensible defaults.

+For more information about custom templates, please checkout [_Custom templates for dotnet new_](https://docs.microsoft.com/dotnet/core/tools/custom-templates).